twinzies/stara-portfolio/README.md

 # twinzies.github.io

-This template is borrowed from Keun Hong.
+This template builds on the minimalistic template provided by Keun Hong.

 To run locally:
   gem install bundler jekyll